Nrapendra786/springboot-applications/README.md

 _______________________________________________________________________________
-This empty demo multimodule project
+This Java and SpringBoot Multimodule project